TelkomIndonesia/kong-plugin-oauth2-audience/README.md

 # Kong Plugin OAuth2 Audience

-Oauth2 authentication using external oauth2 server which able to associate external oauth2 client with kong's consumer by using audience claim.
+Oauth2 authentication using external oauth2 server which is able to associate external oauth2 client with kong's consumer by using audience claim.

+## Development

-## Change the plugin name or version
+### Change the plugin name or version

 To change the current plugin name or version, use the rename.sh script.